Head of Node

-As deputy Head of Node and Technical Coordinator of ELIXIR Belgium, Frederik is leading the development of the Belgian ELIXIR node.
+As Head of Node of ELIXIR Belgium, Frederik is leading the development of the Belgian ELIXIR node.
 He represents ELIXIR Belgium in the ELIXIR Heads of Nodes Committee, attending strategic meetings and ensuring smooth information exchange related to ELIXIR both internally within the node as towards the ELIXIR Hub.

 Within ELIXIR Europe, Frederik is involved in the Plant Community and is co-chair of the Galaxy Community.
 The ELIXIR Plant Community focusses in the ELIXIR-EXCELERATE H2020 project on making plant phenotyping data FAIR by developing and implementing metadata (Minimal Information About a Plant Phenotyping Experiment - MIAPPE) and data access (Breeding API) standards.
 The Galaxy Community is active in the area of scientific workflows and aims to enable researchers to perform bioinformatics analysis workflows through a user-friendly online interface (Galaxy).
 For more technically advanced users, cloud-oriented technologies (e.g. BioContainers), are being developed, in which the Belgian Node also is involved.